Yugendaran/Implementation-of-Sentimental-Analysis/README.md

 ## Implementation-of-Sentimental-Analysis

-## Aim:
-The process of sentiment analysis using VADER model can be described as follows
+## The process of sentiment analysis using VADER model can be described as follows:

-## Algorithm:
 * Read the input text:The first step is to read the input text.
 This can be done using a variety of methods, such as reading a file, receiving input from a user, or scraping text from a website.

 * Clean the text: Once the text has been read, it is important to clean it.
 This involves removing any punctuation, stop words, or other noise that could interfere with the sentiment analysis process.